zhaozg/lua-ipc/README.md

 The module provides the following function:

+*   `mmap.pagesize`
 *   `mmap.open( filepath [, mode] ) ==> handle`

 `mmap.open()` opens the given `filepath` and maps the contents into memory. `mode` can be `"r"` (the default), `"w"`, or `"rw"`.
 On success a mmap handle is returned.
+Offsets usually must be given in multiples of the current pages size (or equivalent). `mmap.pagesize` contains this number.

 An mmap handle has all the methods that a normal Lua file handle has, and additionally: